 Who are our campers?

-In 2021 exactly 50 percent of Walden campers resided in Michigan.
-The other half live in states as close as Ohio and Illinois and as far as Alaska and California.
-We have international campers, too!
+In 2022, 46 percent of Walden campers came from Michigan.
+The other 54 percent live in states as close as Ohio and as far as California and Texas.
+International campers are part of our family, too.

 What type of accreditation does the camp have?